CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_fc_if.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `stale`:(bool)(ReadOnly) An FcIf is marked stale if it was deployed to the endpoint and the San Connectivity Policy associated with the server profile does not have this EthIf anymore.
+This maybe due to the San Connectivity Policy being removed from the server profile or a different San Connectivity Policy is attached which does not include any FcIf with the same name.
 * `static_wwpn_address`:(string) The WWPN address must be in hexadecimal format xx:xx:xx:xx:xx:xx:xx:xx.Allowed ranges are 20:00:00:00:00:00:00:00 to 20:FF:FF:FF:FF:FF:FF:FF or from 50:00:00:00:00:00:00:00 to 5F:FF:FF:FF:FF:FF:FF:FF.To ensure uniqueness of WWN's in the SAN fabric, you are strongly encouraged to use the WWN prefix - 20:00:00:25:B5:xx:xx:xx.
 * `tags`:(Array)
 This complex property has following sub-properties:
+  + `ancestor_definitions`:(Array)
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `definition`:(HashMap) -(ReadOnly) The definition is a reference to the tag definition object.The tag definition object contains the properties of the tag such as name, type, and description.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `key`:(string) The string representation of a tag key.
+  + `propagated`:(bool)(ReadOnly) Propagated is a boolean flag that indicates whether the tag is propagated to the related managed objects.
+  + `type`:(string)(ReadOnly) An enum type that defines the type of tag.
+Supported values are 'pathtag' and 'keyvalue'.* `KeyValue` - KeyValue type of tag.
+Key is required for these tags.
+Value is optional.* `PathTag` - Key contain path information.
+Value is not present for these tags.
+The path is created by using the '/' character as a delimiter.For example, if the tag is \ A/B/C\ , then \ A\  is the parent tag, \ B\  is the child tag of \ A\  and \ C\  is the child tag of \ B\ .
   + `value`:(string) The string representation of a tag value.
 * `template_actions`:(Array)
 This complex property has following sub-properties: